 Mutations are random but natural selection is not.

-What is really cool is that not only can you see which lineages of bacteria had mutations that conferred a greater ability to resist antibiotics but because each bacterial lineages can be traced the researches could sample the bacteria in those lineages.
-They subsequently extracted the genomes of those bacteria and completely sequenced them.
+What is really cool is that not only can you see which lineages of bacteria had mutations that conferred a greater ability to resist antibiotics but because each bacterial lineage can be traced the researches could sample the bacteria in those lineages.
+They subsequently extracted the genomes of those bacteria and sequenced them to reveal their entire code.
 By examining of the complete genomes of ancestors and descendants, they located every change (mutation) in them.
 By characterizing when and where those mutations occurred in the genome they could identify the chronological order of those mutations and therefore recreate the steps the bacteria used to gain resistant to the antibiotic.